JulianDroske/android_kernel_lenovo_tbj606f/README.md

 ([source](https://github.com/lenovo/gplcc/issues/1#issuecomment-2285915620)),
 however it failed to boot on my device.

-This kernel is not intended to run on all TB-J606* devices, neither should mainline (for now).
+This kernel is not intended to run on all TB-J606* devices.
-Current goal is to support both AOSP and Linux Mobile (libhybris) operating systems, while being ready for daily use.
+The goal is to support both AOSP and Linux Mobile (libhybris) operating systems, while being ready for daily use.